jktrn/enscribe.dev-hexo/source/_posts/writeups/mhs/compilation.md

 genre: crypto
 points: 7
 description: |
     Passing secret notes?
 That practically *screams* Valentine's Day to me!
 So, I've devised a super-secure way to encrypt a message so you can send it to that special someone!
 I used my program to encrypt a Valentine just for you!
 The only thing is...
 I don't remember the key.
 Ah, whatever!
-Here you go: `V4m\GDMHaDM3WKy6tACXaEuXumQgtJufGEyXTAtIuDm5GEHS`
+Here you go:
+    `V4m\GDMHaDM3WKy6tACXaEuXumQgtJufGEyXTAtIuDm5GEHS`
     The `valentine{...}` wrapper is included in the encrypted text.
 files: '[passing_notes.py](/asset/mhs/passing_notes.py)'
 {% endchallenge %}

-We're given a `passing_notes.py` file, alongside the encrypted text:
+<span style="color:#FF9999">**Second blood!**</span> We're given a `passing_notes.py` file, alongside the encrypted text:

 ```py passing_notes.py
 from base64 import b64encode